aspark003/ML_portfolio/gov_finance_regression/README.md

 Record-level inspection

-Severity filtering
+Residual severity filtering

 Accounting-formatted financial fields

-Residual-driven prioritization
+Deviation-driven prioritization

 Audit-ready interpretation

-No model logic is duplicated in Power BI — all intelligence is upstream.
+No ML logic is duplicated in Power BI — all intelligence is upstream.

 Why This Approach